Kid-tested four day black hills itinerary

 In nearby Spearfish, feed the fish at DC Booth Historic National Fish Hatchery, located along Spearfish Creek and next door to Spearfish City Park.
 Both places are full of natural beauty and offer plenty of space for youngers to run off energy.

-Obviously, this four-day itinerary could be stretched into seven.
-Hopefully, it will motivate you and your family to come back for a second adventure.
+Obviously, this five-day itinerary could be stretched into seven.
+Come back for another adventure.